What is cross docking?

 Why use cross-docking?

 Temperature-sensitive and frozen food products must reach the consumer’s table with all their properties and characteristics intact.
 This is a key aspect, as it can have a positive or negative impact on the image of your business and also determine your market performance.
-With cross docking we ensure that the cold chain is never lost.
+With cross docking we ensure that the cold chain is never lost, companies that use cross docking.

 To ensure that products are always of high quality, it is crucial to pay close attention to the management of the food supply chain.
 In this way, you can be sure that critical operations, related to logistics and transport of goods, are always carried out at a controlled temperature, to ensure maximum respect for the cold chain.